DavidAce/h5pp/readme.md

     cd build
     cmake -DCMAKE_INSTALL_PREFIX=<install-dir> -DDOWNLOAD_MISSING=ON ../
     make
+    make test
+    make examples
     make install
-    make examples

 ```

 By passing the variable `DOWNLOAD_MISSING=ON` CMake will download all the dependencies and install them under `${CMAKE_BINARY_DIR}/install` if not found in the system.
 Here `${CMAKE_BINARY_DIR}` is the
 directory you are building from.
-Building the the examples is optional.
+Building the the tests and examples is optional.

 ### Build options